Upper tail of the spectral radius of sparse Erd\H{o}s-R\'{e}nyi graphs: Proofs of Theorem for and Theorem

-On the other hand, a homomorphism $\varphi$ not necessarily being an injective map the edges of $C_{2t}$ that are not mapped to $E(\Graph)$ need not be mapped to distinct edges of $K_n\setminus \Graph$, and hence all these edges may not be ``free'' and some may get ``frozen'' via $\varphi$.
+\corA{However, a homomorphism $\varphi$ not necessarily being an injective map the edges of $C_{2t}$ that are not mapped to $E(\Graph)$ need not be mapped to distinct edges of $K_n\setminus \Graph$, and hence all these edges may not be ``free'' and some may get ``frozen'' via $\varphi$.
 To tackle this new difficulty one needs an additional combinatorial analysis.
-We require a few definitions to carry out this step.
+We require a few definitions to carry out this step.}

 \begin{dfn}[Equivalence classes of maps, and generating and non-generating edges and vertices] Let $\varphi: V(C_{2t}) \mapsto [n]$ be a map such that no two adjacent vertices of $C_{2t}$ are mapped to the same element in $[n]$.
 It naturally induces a map from $E(C_{2t})$ to $\binom{[n]}{2}$, which, by a slight abuse of notation, will be continued to be denoted by $\varphi$.